-The last year has been full of surprising shifts, but throughout all the changes, we have kept true to our mission to offer an affordable and engaging lifelong learning program to the Grand Strand community and beyond.
+The last three years have been full of surprising shifts, but throughout all the changes, we have kept true to our mission to offer an affordable and engaging lifelong learning program to the Grand Strand community and beyond.
 So here we are, starting our own business, proving that even after retirement, opportunities for growth and learning abound.

 Kelli Barker has the most experience in lifelong learning, having worked in CCU’s outreach programs for nineteen years.
 A military brat, she was well-prepared for the constantly shifting environment that is academia and maintained a positive outlook throughout her career.
 The relationships she built during that time, strengthened by her kind-hearted nature, have guaranteed a large and effective network of supporters who have assisted tremendously in the formation of the SALT program.